GoogleChrome/web.dev/src/site/content/en/fast/minify-css/index.md

 ## Verify

-Click **Show live** and then, **In New Window**, to open your optimized app in a new window.
+{% Instruction 'preview' %}

 If you got lost in any previous step, you can click [here](https://fav-kitties-animated-min.glitch.me/), to open an optimized version of the site.

 To inspect the size and content of the files:

-1. Open DevTools.
+{% Instruction 'devtools-network', 'ol' %}
-1. Click in the **Network** panel and filter for “CSS”.
+1. Click the **CSS** filter.
+1. Select the **Disable cache** checkbox if it isn't already.
-1. Make sure "Disable Cache" is checked and reload the page.
+1. Reload the page.

 <img class="w-screenshot" width="700px" height="120px" src="./cdt-css-optimized.png" alt="DevTools CSS unoptimized response">